Shreyas200188/hack_the-build_proj/README.md

 # Know your Disease and Doc
-## Prediction of ailment using symptoms and depression symptoms
+## Prediction of ailment using symptoms

 **What does this app do?**